 Honeywords also provide another benefit.
 Published password files (e.g., one stolen from LinkedIn [30]) provide attackers with insight into how users compose their passwords.
 Attackers can then refine their models of user password selection and design faster password cracking algorithms [23].
 Thus every breach of a password server has the potential to improve future attacks.
 Some honeyword generation strategies, particularly chaffing ones, obscure actual user password choices, and thus complicate model building for would-be hash crackers.
-It may even be useful to muddy attacker knowledge of users' composition choices intentionally by drawing some honeywords from slightly perturbed probability distributions.
+It may even be useful to muddy attackers' knowledge of users' composition choices intentionally by drawing some honeywords from slightly perturbed probability distributions.

 Despite their benefits over common methods for password management, honeywords aren't a wholly satisfactory approach to user authentication.
 They inherit many of the well known drawbacks of passwords and something-you-know authentication more generally.
-Eventually, passwords should be supplemented with stronger and more convenient authentication methods, e.g., [16], or give way to better authentication methods completely, as recently predicted by the media [24, 39].
+Eventually, passwords should be supplemented with stronger and more convenient authentication methods, e.g., [16], or give way to better authentication methods completely, as recently predicted by the media [24, 40].

 In the meantime, honeywords are a simple-to-deploy and powerful new line of defense for existing password systems.
 We hope that the security community will benefit from their use.
 (See our note below on IP.)
+Additional materials may be found on the Honeyword Project webpage at http://people.csail.mit.edu/rivest/honeywords.